 There is no shortage of sewing patterns for dresses, the abundance of choice can be a bit overwhelming.

 So I thought I would share my 10 favourite sewing patterns to sew a fabulous dress this summer.
-Some I have already made, the others are all on my to sew list.
+Some I have already made, the others are on my to sew list.
 I've also included a few that are great for beginners.

-What all these patterns have in common is that they were designed by independent designers, women who turned their passion for sewing into creating unique sewing patterns so we all get to sew wonderful handmade clothes that fit.
+What all these patterns have in common is that they were designed by independent designers.
+They turned their passion for sewing into creating unique sewing patterns so we all get to sew wonderful handmade clothes that fit.

 All these designs got a lot of attention in the online sewing world.

 And what makes these patterns even better is that they come with step-by-step detailed instructions.
 So you don't need to be a seasoned seamstress to attempt any of these!

 I've included fabric suggestions for each pattern.
 Enjoy!

 The Fringe Dress sewing pattern by Chalk&Notch was launched in August 2017 and took the sewing world by storm.

 It's been hugely popular.
 It's a well drafted pattern, and the instructions are very detailed.
 It comes with a couple of options for sleeves and the neckline, plus it's not particularly difficult to sew.

 I've made one myself in a viscose from Atelier Brunette which resulted in a very comfortable and flowy dress.